Upabjojr/sympy/docs/tutorial/basics.rst

     0.289025482222236 - 0.0919996683503752⋅ⅈ

-If the expression contains symbols or for some other reason cannot be evaluated numerically, calling :meth:`~diofant.core.evalf.EvalfMixin.evalf` returns the original expression or a partially evaluated expression.
+If the expression contains symbols or for some other reason cannot be evaluated numerically, calling :meth:`~sympy.core.evalf.EvalfMixin.evalf` returns the original expression or a partially evaluated expression.

     >>> (pi*x**2 + x/3).evalf()